This year's flu vaccine prevents about a third of illnesses

 Previous reports have shown that the old-fashioned technology used to make most flu vaccines — it involves growing the virus in eggs before making it into vaccines — might cause parts of the H3N2 strain to mutate, making it a poor match for the circulating flu viruses.

 The CDC says that flu kills from 12,000 to 59,000 people every year.
-This year so far, 63 children have died from influenza.
+This year so far, 84 children have died from influenza, CDC said Friday.

 Federal health officials urged Americans repeatedly to get a flu vaccine.